Skip to main content

 • quinoxyfen (Quintec): 4.0 to 8.0 fl oz/A; PHI 3d, REI 12h, Group 13.
 Tank mix with a protectant fungicide.
 Alternate with a non-Group 13 fungicide.
 Not labeled for use on edible-peel cucurbits.

-• Reynoutria sachalinensis extract (Regalia): 1.0 to 4.0 qt/A; foliar or ground application; PHI 0d, REI 4h, Groups P05.
+• Reynoutria sachalinensis extract (Regalia): 1.0 to 4.0 qt/A, foliar or ground application; PHI 0d, REI 4h, Groups P05.
 Use preventatively, before any disease development.
 Apply to ensure thorough coverage.
 Recommended to mix with a mobile fungicide.

 • sulfur (Microthiol Disperss): 5.0 to 10.0 lb/A; PHI 0d, REI 24h, Group M02.
-Sulfur can injure plants, especially when temperatures reach 90° F. Do not apply to sulfur sensitive varieties.
+Sulfur can injure plants, especially when temperatures reach 90° F. Do not apply to sulfur-sensitive varieties.

 • triflumizole (Procure 480SC): 4.0 to 8.0 fl oz/A; PHI 0d, REI 12h, Group 3.
 Use at the highest rate to prevent resistance development.